 More specifically - the rule of thumb is make sure everything is

 UTF-8 There may be outlying cases where you're either dealing with embedded systems, or older binary formats, or various comms protocols, but in those cases, build wrappers around them for any text going in or out.

 No silver bullet

 Although UTF-8 does help a lot, it doesn't get rid of all the awkwardness.
 There are still plenty of encoding related things to worry about.
-Things like: Zero-width characters, variable byte sizing, font choices and fallbacks, similar/identical characters, BiDi considerations, etc. I'll write a bit more about this in future.
+Things like: Zero-width characters, variable byte sizing, font choices and fallbacks, similar/identical characters, BiDi considerations, etc. I may write a bit more about this in future.